Classical mechanics of relativistic particle with colour

 At this stage we have obtained the well-known Wong equations (\ref{3.19})--(\ref{3.20}) which describe the dynamics of a relativistic particle with mass $M$ and isospin or colour $\B q$.
 Despite that we started with the Lagrangian (\ref{3.2}) of a fairy general form, this arbitrariness is obscured in the Wong equations.
 The reason resides in definitions of $M$ and $\B q$ which are, in general, complicated functions on ${\rm T}\Pb$.
-This feature is better understood by analysing equations (\ref{3.16}) and (\ref{3.6}) which are very similar to the Wong equations but do not involve the metrics in $\cal G$.
-The only role of this metrics is that it allows us to use the vector $\B q$ instead of co-vector $\C q$ for the description of intrinsic degrees of freedom.
+This feature is better understood by analyzing equations (\ref{3.16}) and (\ref{3.6}) which are very similar to the Wong equations but do not involve the metrics in $\cal G$.

 In general, the set of eqs. (\ref{3.16}) and (\ref{3.6}) is of the second order with respect to configuration variables $x$ and $\g$.
 In this regard it is quite equivalent to the set of eqs. (\ref{3.16}) and (\ref{3.14}).
 On the other hand, the equations (\ref{3.16}) and (\ref{3.6}) form a self- contained set in terms of variables $x$ and $\C q$.
 They involve explicitly potentials of external gauge field, but their form is indifferent to a choice of Lagrangian.
-Besides, the equation (\ref{3.6}) is of first order with respect to $\C q$.
-When to be interested in the complete dynamics on $\Pb$, it is necessary to add eq. (\ref{3.8}) considered as the first-order equation with respect to $\g$.

-The equation (\ref{3.14}) is the closed first-order equation with respect to $\B w$ or, if eq. (\ref{3.11}) is invertible, with respect to $\C s$.
-It might be argued that this equation is coupled with the previous set via $|\dot x|$, but this quantity is not essential.
-Indeed, by virtue of a parametric invariance of dynamics, $|\dot x|$ can be considered as an arbitrary function of evolution parameter $\tau$, for instance, $|\dot x|=1$.
+The equation (\ref{3.14}) is the closed first-order equation with respect to $\B w$ or, if eq. (\ref{3.11}) is invertible, with respect to $\C s$ (the quantity $|\dot x|$ is not essential because of a parametric invariance of dynamics; we can put, for instance, $|\dot x|=1$).
 In contrast to the set (\ref{3.16}), (\ref{3.6}), the equation (\ref{3.14}) is determined by a choice of the Lagrangian, but, in terms of $\B w$ or $\C s$, it does not include gauge potentials.